Ontario Votes 2011

 Some thoughs on Mixed-Member Proportional

-1 October 2007, lunch time
+1 October 2007, mid-afternoon

 [ed.
 This is an edited version of a message I originally posted in response to a comment on the DigIn mailing list.
 If you haven’t been following the MMP debate on the news, it probably won’t make much sense.]